websecurify/node-vortex/README.md

 It is essential to understand the key principle behind Vortex, which is to **always produce a replicable environment**.
 This sounds nice and simple but it gets deeper than this.

 What this means in practice is that virtual machines/nodes are disposable.
 In other words, they only exist fully provisioned and not in any other way.
 They also don't maintain any state.
-Once you halt a node, it is gone with all the data it was keeping within it.
+Once you halt a node, it is gone for good with all the data it was keeping within it.
 If you boot the node again it will launch a brand new instance.
 This is why there is no state.

 State is essentially a 3rd-class citizen in Vortex.
 You provide it only by attaching external storages or by integrating with other services from your application.
 This sounds like a very extreme way of dealing with things but it does solve a few hard problems like scalability and the application effectiveness against hardware and other types of failure.